It’s the season of rebirth.

 Last year was full of lessons and revelations.
 I learned to just be.
 I felt a deep sense of peace that only comes when you pay attention to where you are right now, rather than always looking ahead.

-I don’t regret any of my work-related decisions: Leaving a corporate career to launch a business as a personal stylist and then wrapping up that business to focus on coaching, only to find myself here and choosing to move in a new direction, once again.
+I don’t regret any of my work-related decisions: Leaving a corporate career to launch a business as a personal stylist and then wrapping up that business to focus on coaching and mentoring, only to find myself here and choosing to move in a new direction, once again.
 Besides, either of those businesses could have gone either way.
 I could have decided I loved the work but instead, I reached the point where I could no longer deny the throbbing undercurrent of unclaimed – unspoken – desire for something else entirely.

 I was confronted with my desire that night with brilliant and brutal clarity.